jitsi/docker-jitsi-meet/README.md

 * Access the web UI at ``https://localhost:8443`` (or ``http://localhost:8000 for HTTP, or a different port, in case you edited the compose file).

+If you want to use jigasi too, first configure your env file with SIP credentials and then run Docker Compose as follows: ``docker-compose -f docker-compose.yml -f jigasi.yml up -d``

 ## Architecture

 A Jitsi Meet installation can be broken down into the following components: